Kemper County Energy Facility

 - Zero liquid discharge

-- Nearly 12,000 direct and indirect jobs will be created during construction.
+- Nearly 12,000 direct and indirect jobs are being created during construction of the Kemper County energy facility.

 - More than 1,000 direct and indirect permanent positions will be in place once the facility opens.